Christianshavns Vold: Ulrichs Bastion

-Ulriks Bastion (Ulrik's Bastion) dates from 1682-92.
+Ulriks Bastion (Ulrik's Bastion) dates from 1682 to 1692.
 It was named after Ulrik Christian Gyldenløve, a son of Christian V and Sophie Amalie Moth.
 It was used by Søetatens Laboratorium and became part of Bådsmandsgade Barracks in the 1830s.
 It has been part of Christiania since 1971.

 Sophie Hedvigs Bastion

-Sophie Hedvigs Bastion dates from 1682-92.
+Sophie Hedvigs Bastion dates from 1682 to 1692.
 It received its name after Princess Sophia Hedwig, a daughter of Christian V by QueenCharlotte Amalie.
 It contained a gunpowder mill from 1687 to 1750 and then an oil mill until it became part of Bådmandsgade Barracks in the 1830s.
 It is now part of Christiania.
 The footbridge Dyssebroen connects the bastion to Dyssen on the other side of Stadsgraven.

 Vilhelms Bastion

 Vilhelms Bastion dates from 1682.
 It received its name after Prince William of Denmark, a son of Christian V by Queen Charlotte Amalie.
 The bastion contains a gunpowder magazine from 1688.
 It was designed by Hans van Steenwinckel the Youngest.
 A half-timbered building was constructed next to it in 1690.